The Bladez Fitness Cascade Rower is an excellent blend of price and quality.

 The Bladez Fitness Cascade Rower provides 16 levels of smooth, strong rowing resistance.

 Most users felt the resistance was suitable for their needs and had no complaints.
-If you are needing a rowing machine with “very strong” resistance then there are other magnetic rowing machines listed in my final section that can provide this.
+If you are needing a rowing machine with “very strong” resistance then there are other magnetic rowing machines listed in my final section that can provide this type of resistance.

 The Bladez Fitness Cascade Rower comes with a large blue backlit LCD monitor with a swiveling display for optimal viewing angles.
 The monitor can track the following fitness data: